EarthScope/rover/docs/commands_legacy.md

 | log-verbosity       | 4                    | Log verbosity (0-6)            |
 | dev                 | False                | Development mode (show exceptions)? |

+In addition, parameters relevant to the processing pipeline apply.
+Processing pipeline commands include `rover retrieve` or its subprocesses download, ingest and index.

+Logging for processes in the pipeline are automatically configured with `--unique-logs --log-verbosity 3`.
+To preserve logs, and used the default verbosity level, start the daemon with the flag `--dev`.
+When the daemon is running it's status should be visible at http://localhost:8000 (by default).
+When a subscription is processed an email can be sent to the user if the `--email` flag is configured.

+#### Errors, Retries and Consistency

+Subscriptions are re-processed until no errors occur and data appear to be complete, or the configured maximum download retries limit is reached.
+Once a retrieval with no errors or downloads occurs, an additional retrieval is made, which should result in no data being downloaded.
+If the additional retrieval leads to a data download- than the availabilty services and web services are inconsistent.

+Errors and inconsistencies are reported in the terminal, logs, and an optional email (`email` parameter) sent to the user.

 ##### Examples

     rover daemon -f roverrc